TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-01-31-how-monolithic-repository-in-open-source-saved-my-laziness.md

     <br><br>
     Fortunately, I noticed <a href="https://www.youtube.com/watch?v=4w3-f6Xhvu8">talk from Fabien about monorepo and Symfony</a>.
 I said to myself: "I don't know a thing about it.
 Let's try it out.
 I can always return if it sucks."
     <br><br>
-    I never dit.
+    I never did.
 Today I will show you <strong>why I see monorepo approach in open-source so awesome</strong>.
 '''
 lang: en
 ---